Barrelene: Barrelene reactions

 Barrelene is hydrogenated with hydrogen gas and Adams' catalyst in ethanol to the fully saturated bicyclo[2.2.2]-octane.
 Bromination with bromine in tetrachloromethane gives a di-bromo adduct because a coupling reaction intervenes:

 Epoxidation of barrelene with oxone gives the trioxatrishomobarrelene which on rearrangement with boron trifluoride (driving force:relief of strain energy) converts into the trioxatrishomocubane:

 This compound can be envisioned as a cubane with three oxygen atoms inserted into three opposite edges or as 9-crown-3 capped by two methine units.
 The molecule is chiral and the separate enantiomers have been isolated.

-Certain barrelenes have been used as a monomer in a ring opening metathesis polymerization :
+Certain barrelenes have been used as a monomer in a ring opening metathesis polymerization:

-The catalyst is a Fischer carbene (a molybdenum bis-(hexafluoro-tert-butoxy) carbene catalyst) and the long alkyl chain attached to the monomer is required for solubility.
+The catalyst is a Schrock carbene (a molybdenum bis-(hexafluoro-tert-butoxy) carbene catalyst) and the long alkyl chain attached to the monomer is required for solubility.
 Oxidation of the polymer with DDQ affords the naphthalene pendant of poly(p-phenylene vinylene).

 Isopentane solutions of barrelene undergo photolytic isomerisation when acetone is added as a photosensitizer to produce semibullvalene.
 Prolonged irradiation results in further isomerisation to form cyclooctatetraene.